sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 ### Step 4, Replace Default Values

-* Type this and save in CLI:
+* Type this and save in CLI to set the max roll and pitch angle in `ANGLE` mode to 60°:
 ``set max_angle_inclination_rll = 600``
 ``set max_angle_inclination_pit = 600``